Divorce Law in Oregon

 Child Custody and Visitation

-• The ability of the parents to continue to support the youth or adolescent
+• The ability of each parent to provide ongoing support

 The Process of Going Through Divorce Law in Oregon